AndreLSR/fiap_8IA_ML/README.md

 #### fiap_8IA_ML
-* This jupyter notebook is the Final Exercise for the Programming AI with Python in FIAP MBA
+* This jupyter notebook is the Final Exercise for the Machine Learning Modeling in FIAP MBA
 * This work got A+ grade.